shr3yans/shr3yans.github.io/technical-tutorial/unli-tutorial.md

 # UNLI: Regression modeling with Transformers

+Natural Language Processing (NLP) is a task where the goal is to determine whether a given statement (the "hypothesis") is entailed by or contradicts another statement (the "premise").
+It is usually labeled as categories, such as "entailment", "contradiction" and "neutral".
+Traditionally, NLI has been approached as a categorical classification problem where the labels are coarse-grained and not able to capture the uncertain and probabilistic nature of entailment inference.
+In other words, not all contradictions or entailments are equally strong or certain, and assigning them to coarse categories may hide this variability.
+For example, some entailments may be highly probable, while others may be only slightly probable.

+Example:

+Premise -> Hypothesis -> NLI -> UNLI
+A man in a white shirt taking a picture -> A man takes a picture -> ENT -> 100% A boy hits a ball, with a bat -> The kid is playing in a baseball game -> ENT -> 78% A wrestler in red cries, one in blue celebrates -> The wrestler in blue is undefeated -> CON -> 50% Man laying on a platform outside on rocks -> Man takes a nap on his couch -> CON -> 0%

 [UNLI](https://github.com/clips/wordkit) (Uncertain Natural Language Inference) is a new approach to Natural Language Inference that aims to predict the probability of a hypothesis being true, instead of simply assigning a categorical label like in NLI.

+In this tutorial, we will learn to create a regression model using transformers.

 *Let's get started!*